 |Neurography imaging: Image of demyelinating PNP||Neurography imaging: Image of axonal damage|

 The clinical signs will lead you to the diagnosis: nocturnal paresthesia, weakened reflexes, reduced vibration sensation, and anhidrosis are particularly typical.
 In lab tests, you will determine the blood sugar levels of glucose and HbA1c and conduct a 3-hour oral glucose tolerance test (OGTT).
 Another diagnostic tool being used is neurography or a simpler monofilament test to represent innervation lesions (see table).

 Diabetic polyneuropathy therapy

 Diabetic metabolism must be normalized in the best possible way!
 Here, you can read everything about how to treat diabetes mellitus.
 If the glucose levels are well adjusted, it is possible to halt the progression of the symmetric form.
 Furthermore, α-lipoid acid can be used to counter nerve damage.
 Pain therapy consists of opioids and antidepressants, and anticonvulsants are used as co-analgesics.

 In order to retain motor function, physiotherapy is important and useful.

 The pathogenesis of alcoholic polyneuropathy

-The combination of the direct toxic effect of alcohol and the vitamin B deficiency usually occuring simultaneously (due to malnutrition) causes polyneuropathy.
+The combination of the direct toxic effect of alcohol and vitamin B deficiency usually occurring simultaneously (due to malnutrition) causes polyneuropathy.
 Characteristic signs are primary axonal damage and secondary demyelination.

 Clinical signs of alcoholic polyneuropathy